c0dyMvrck/Lab-Test-Repo/README.md

 A line written from GitKRaken BOI
 A line written in R from R Studio

-Connor Furio is a small man
+Connor Furio is a small man A line I wrote on my local computer